KaiTheRedNinja/Updating/README.md

 When TextEditingView initializes MyText, it passes an `Updating` of its state property into the button’s `Updating` property.
 Whenever the user changes the text, MyText updates its `string` state.
 This differs from state, as state only takes the initial value and any updates done in the parent view would not be reflected in the child view.

+## Usage
+Using Swift Package Manager: `File -> Add Packages`, then input the URL of this github repo

 ## Implementation Details
 Updating turns its `Value` into an `autoclosure` for `() -> Value`.
 In SwiftUI, whenever a value in a closure changes,